SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2016-10-07-building-your-game-for-multiple-platforms-with-uwp.markdown

 [![image](/Images/wordpress/2016/10/image_thumb.png "image")](/Images/wordpress/2016/10/image.png)

-Getting your game to as many platforms as possible is (should) be the dream for any game developer or studio.&nbsp; In the markets of today, if you are only hitting one platform, ultimately you are not achieving your potential and are losing out on sales.
+Getting your game to as many platforms as possible is (should) be the dream for any game developer or studio.
+In the markets of today, if you are only hitting one platform, ultimately you are not achieving your potential and are losing out on sales.

 Putting aside platforms like iOS, MacOS and Android (which each have their own challenges) for a minute, let’s have a look at what Microsoft are doing these days with their Universal Windows Packages (UWP for short) in an effort to make publishing to ALL Windows platforms a one build process.